WaterFutures/EPyT-Flow/docs/tut.control.rst

 `simple control rules <https://epanet22.readthedocs.io/en/latest/back_matter.html#controls>`_ that can change valves and pumps at some points in time or if a lower or upper bound on some node's pressure or tank level is observed.
+Those control rules are stated in the `[CONTROLS]` section of the .inp file.

 .. note::
     Be aware that those rules are directly processed by EPANET and are therefore not affected